 Media Player

 Traditionally, a TV is a device for watching media.
 Many Smart TV applications provide videos, images, and music.
-This chapter will provide examples of basic screen layouts for convenient media players that are suitable for use on the TV.
+This chapter provides examples of basic screen layouts for convenient media players that are suitable for use on the TV.

 Playing Video